-Although I already knew about Estate Planning, etc…, with what I experienced with my parents, I learned the hard way about Elder Law.
+Although I already knew about Estate Planning, etc…, with what I experienced with my parents and Steve's passing, I learned the hard way about Elder Law.
 So throughout this whole process, I gradually started focusing my practice in the Estate Planning and Elder Law arena to educate people in various independent and assisted living facilities about the importance of estate planning, how it all works and the reality of what happens when you don’t plan and it led me back to full time practice in this area.
 In addition to seniors, I try to reach a lot of the younger generation too because you need to start planning when you can qualify for things like Long Term Care Insurance (which will pay for nice facilities when you need it, instead of you paying $11,000 per month out of your pocket).

 I love what I do.
 And, every time I walk into a senior community, whether to give a workshop or design a plan for a client, my Mom is with me.
 The slate blue that I use on my cards, my website, my marketing materials, etc… reminds me of my Mom’s journey and my own journey with her and it reminds me of why I do what I do and I continue the dream Steve and I had of educating people of all of the vehicles that exist to help them find the estate planning option that works for them.
 Whether I am teaching a workshop or sitting at a conference table working on an estate plan, I am not just there as a lawyer – I am a daughter, a sister, a mom and a wife that understands the importance of having a plan that provides you and your family with financial protection to the fullest extent possible and mental peace of mind.

 Schedule Your Estate Planning Consultation.

 If you are looking for caring counsel, plain language and professional guidance, let's talk about estate planning.
 We want you to understand your options, and create your best plan.
 Call today and ask how you may receive a complimentary consultation!